rwooster/half/README.txt

   - 'HALF_ERRHANDLING_FENV' will propagate exceptions to the built-in floating-point implementation using 'std::feraiseexcept' if support for C++11 floating-point control is enabled.
-  - 'HALF_ERRHANDLING_THROW_...' will throw a corresponding C++ exception when a 'HALF_FE_...' exception occurs, similar to the behaviour of 'throwexcept'.
+  - 'HALF_ERRHANDLING_THROW_...' can be defined to a string literal which will be used as description message for a C++ exception that is thrown whenever a 'HALF_FE_...' exception occurs, similar to the behaviour of 'fethrowexcept'.

 If any of the above error handling is activated, non-quiet operations on half-precision values will also raise a 'HALF_FE_INVALID' exception whenever